Rio02coder/QRIO-Components/Experiments/Experiment 4/README.md

 pip install requests
 ```

+We need to then enter the META-SERVER-URL in lines 8 and line 47 of topology_ranking.py

 We need to do one change in QRIOMeta-main

-Go to QRIOMeta-main/core/utils.py comment line 198 to 202 and uncomment 205 to 209
+Go to QRIOMeta-main/core/utils.py uncomment 171 to 176 and comment everything else in the function

 Once that is done run the following command